Looking for Therapy for Therapists Who Need a Space to Process and Recharge?

 Holding all of that, while holding clients, is a lot.

 I am passionate about helping therapists not only be excellent clinicians, but also feel more connected in their own lives.
+You don’t have to sacrifice yourself to help others heal.

 Therapists come to me for support with: